holochain/holochain-rust/doc/holochain_101/src/conductors.md

 There are currently three Conductor implementations:
 - [Nodejs](https://www.npmjs.com/package/@holochain/holochain-nodejs)
-    - this is built using the language bindings approach, using [neon]()
+    - this is built using the language bindings approach, using [neon](https://github.com/neon-bindings/neon)
 - [hc run](./development_conductor.md)
     - this is a zero config quick Conductor for development
 - [`holochain` executable](./production_conductor.md)
     - this is a highly configurable sophisticated Conductor for running DNA instances long term

 The articles that follow discuss these different Conductors in greater detail.

+> What is now known as a "Conductor" used to be called a "Container", so if you see the language of Container from other versions know that these refer to the same thing.
+Fun fact: because this component has such a variety of functions, there was some difficulty in naming it.
+The word "Conductor" was finally chosen because it actually implies multiple metaphors, each of which resonates with an aspect of what the Conductor does.
+Like an orchestra conductor, it helps several parts work together as a whole.
+Like a train conductor, it oversees and instructs how the engine runs.
+Like an electricity conductor, it allows information to pass through it.